Lady Suffolk: Origin and early years

 Lady Suffolk was bred on the old homestead of Smith Burr (grandfather of Carll S. Burr Jr.), in Smithtown, New York.
 Smith Burr owned Lady Suffolk's sire.

 Foaled in 1833, she was sired by Engineer II, a son of Engineer, descending from the famous thoroughbred Messenger, who founded the Standardbred breed.
 Her dam was General John Floyd's Jenny, a brown mare.

 First sold for $60 as a weanling, she was later bought at age two by Smithtown butcher Richard F. Blydenburgh for $90 and used to haul a meat wagon.
 While delivering oysters from the Great South Bay, a livery stable owner approached the butcher about purchasing the workhorse.
 David Bryan purchased the four-year old filly, which had been pulling an oyster cart.
 The deal closed at $112.50.
 Once David Bryan acquired Lady Suffolk in 1835, he remained her owner until 1851.
 She first attracted attention as a trotter while working as a livery stable mare.
 William T. Porter, editor of the Spirit of the Times, saw her potential and persuaded David Bryan to enter her in races.

-Racing record
+Racing career

 Under her new owner, she was entered in her first race at Babylon, Long Island, in February 1838, competing for an $11 purse.
 Lady Suffolk, under saddle, won two out of three heats.
 Following Porter's advice, she was entered in a race at the Beacon Course on Weehawken Heights in June 1838.
 She then became the country's most active and successful trotter, racing nearly year-round and defeating most of her notable rivals.
 The horse traveled through seventeen states, pulling her racing gear, driver, and owner from one venue to the next.